-Some additional experiments were performed using the same model configurations as those described in Section 2 for evaluating sensitivities of the nudging scale L and the weighting coefficient α .
-Experiments similar to CTL and TEMP but with L=1000 km are named L1000 and L1000T, respectively.
-Experiments similar to TEMP with different α , namely α =0.5 and 2.0, are named as ALP05, and ALP2, respectively.
-Experiments that nudge the coefficients of spherical harmonics function instead of those of the zonal Fourier series are named SP21 and SP42, denoting different nudging scale by wave number N=21 (about 2000 km) and N=42 (about 1000 km), respectively.
+Some additional experiments were performed using the same model configurations as those described in section 2 for evaluating sensitivities of the nudging scale L and the weighting coefficient α .
+Experiments similar to CTL and TEMP but with L = 1000 km are named L1000 and L1000T, respectively.
+Experiments similar to TEMP with different α , namely, $\alpha = 0.5$ and 2.0, are named ALP05 and ALP2, respectively.
+Experiments that nudge the coefficients of the spherical harmonics function instead of those of the zonal Fourier series are named SP21 and SP42, denoting different nudging scale by wavenumber N = 21 (about 2000 km) and N = 42(about 1000 km), respectively.

-As shown in Table 1 in the main text, the sensitivities of downscaling to both L and α are not significant.
-The comparison between CTL and L1000 and between TEMP and L1000T indicates that the result of the 2000 km nudging scale was sufficiently similar to that of 1000 km.
-The 2000 km scale was chosen as our default considering the accuracy of Reanalysis data over ocean and tropics as noted in the main text.
+As shown in Table 1, the sensitivities of downscaling to both L and α are not significant.
+The comparison between CTL and L1000 and between TEMP and L1000T indicates that the result of the 2000-km nudging scale was sufficiently similar to that of 1000 km.
+The 2000-km scale was chosen as our default after considering the accuracy of the reanalysis data over ocean and the tropics, as noted in the main text.
 As to the form of the nudging coefficients, ALP2 was almost identical to TEMP and ALP05 was worse than TEMP, implying that it is difficult to significantly decrease the RMSD by adjusting the constant nudging coefficient.
-SP21 is about 2000 km nudging scale, but it was worse than NoQ, indicating that nudging in the north-south direction should be stronger than that in the east-west direction.
-SP42, which is 1000 km scale nudging, was similar to NoQ.
-These results indicate that the zonal spectral nudging was slightly more effective than the horizontally uniform-scale nudging because of the heterogeneous characteristics of the large scale atmosphere.
+SP21 is about a 2000-km nudging scale, but it was worse than NoQ, indicating that nudging in the north-south direction should be stronger than that in the east-west direction.
+SP42, which is 1000-km-scale nudging, was similar to NoQ.
+These results indicate that the zonal spectral nudging was slightly more effective than the horizontally uniform scale nudging because of the heterogeneous characteristics of the large-scale atmosphere.